-70% Guarantee Coverage: As noted above, the amount of the loan or credit facility may not exceed the company's realised or expected future loss of revenue for the Reference Period.
-Further, the state guarantee will only cover 70% of the principal amount of the loan or credit facility.
-Accordingly, 30% of the principal amount will not benefit from the state guarantee, thus giving the Lender some "skin in the game".
+80% Guarantee Coverage: As noted above, the amount of the loan or credit facility may not exceed the company's realised or expected future loss of revenue for the Reference Period with deduction of any compensation for loss received, or expected to be received, from other governmental schemes, insurances or similar.
+Further, the state guarantee will only cover 80% of the principal amount of the loan or credit facility.
+Accordingly, 20% of the principal amount will not benefit from the state guarantee, thus giving the Lender some "skin in the game".

-Calculation of Revenue Loss: The loss of revenue for the Reference Period (e.g., the relevant period between 1 March 2020 and 30 September 2020 for which the Lender is applying for a state quarantee) is to be calculated as follows:
+Calculation of Revenue Loss: The loss of revenue for the Reference Period (e.g., the relevant period between 1 March 2020 and 31 December 2020 for which the Lender is applying for a state guarantee) is to be calculated as follows:

-• in the case of realised revenue loss, as the difference between (i) the company's realised revenue for the relevant realised part of the

-Reference Period and (ii) the company's revenue for the corresponding period in 2019, deducting any compensation for loss received from other governmental schemes, insurances or similar; and

-• in the case of expected revenue loss, as the difference between (i) the company's expected revenue for the relevant future part of the Reference Period and (ii) the company's revenue for the corresponding period in 2019, deducting any compensation for loss received from other governmental schemes, insurances or similar.
+- in the case of realised revenue loss, as the difference between (i) the company's realised revenue for the relevant realised part of the Reference Period and (ii) the company's revenue for the corresponding period in 2019; and - in the case of expected revenue loss, as the difference between (i) the company's expected revenue for the relevant future part of the Reference Period and (ii) the company's revenue for the corresponding period in 2019.